imryan/savvy-ios/README.md

 [![License](https://img.shields.io/cocoapods/l/Savvy.svg?style=flat)](https://cocoapods.org/pods/Savvy)
 [![Platform](https://img.shields.io/cocoapods/p/Savvy.svg?style=flat)](https://cocoapods.org/pods/Savvy)

+## ⚠️ IMPORTANT

+* Savvy has been discontinued.
+This repo will no longer be active or function as expected.

 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.